flash871/ContactsApp/README.md

-First Test Task to YADRO
+First Test Task to YADRO.
+The photo of test task is in docs folder